mengjieli0726/daily_work/ICp_System_test.md

 	 1).
 Service reliability(start concurrent client to send request, and during the service recive the request, shutdown some of pods to see the error request percentage.)

-### Longevity and Stress Test
+### Longevity Test

+Each squad can have it's own longevity test environment for their specify cases and maintain the environment by each squad.

+And below is test environment proposal for Infrastructure squad.

+**Environment:**

+* Icp:

+        1 master nodes + 3～5 x86 workers.

+* Docker: 1.17.06-ce

+* OS: Ubuntu 16.04 LTS

+* Network: Calico

+* Storage: storage&network squad need to handle this part.

+**Test Strategy**

-The Longevity and Stress test will started from Sprint 1 and finished before RC sanity check, and each test cycle will run in 7*24 hours.
+The Longevity test will started from Sprint 1 and finished before RC sanity check, and each test cycle will run in 7*24 hours.

 And the main focus was on cluster healty like: monitory the cluster resource usage like cpu/memory usage to ensure no leak.